-The County paid \$9,000, mostly comprised of legal services, salaries and benefits, to manage and operate the Corporation during each of the fiscal years ending December 31, 2019 and 2018.
+The County paid \$4,000 and \$9,000, mostly comprised of legal services, salaries and benefits, to manage and operate the Corporation during the fiscal years ending December 31, 2020 and 2019.
 These transactions are reflected as in-kind operating revenue and operating expense.